nepm15/VoleBehaviorTracking/README.md

 # VoleBehaviorTracking
-my Matlab etc code for tracking voles
+Matlab code used to analyze .h5 files generated in SLEAP